 Candidates shall meet the minimum standards established by Wisconsin law, including those provided in Wis.
-Stat. § 165.85; Wis.
+Stat. § 165.85, Wis.
 Admin.
-Code § LES 2.01; Wis.
+Code § LES 2.01, and Wis.
 Admin.
 Code § LES 2.02:

-- Possess a valid Wisconsin driver's license - Be free of any felony convictions, misdemeanor crime of domestic violence or of any offense which if committed in Wisconsin could be punished as a felony unless an absolute and unconditional pardon has been granted - Be at least 18 years of age - Be a citizen of the United States (Wis.
-Stat. § 66.0501(1)) - Submit to a local, state and national fingerprint check - Possess good moral character as determined by a thorough background investigation - Possess a high school diploma or GED equivalent

-- Possess a two-year associate degree or a minimum of 60 fully accredited college level credits. - Be free from any physical, emotional or mental condition which might adversely affect the performance as an officer - Undergo a physical assessment by a licensed physician, physician assistant or nurse practitioner to verify the officer can meet the required physical standards - Complete a satisfactory oral interview - Submit to a drug test upon hire
+- Possess a valid Wisconsin driver's license - Be free of any felony convictions, misdemeanor crime of domestic violence, or of any offense that if committed in Wisconsin could be punished as a felony unless an absolute and unconditional pardon has been granted - Be at least 18 years of age - Be a citizen of the United States (Wis.
+Stat. § 66.0501(1)) - Submit to a local, state, and national fingerprint check - Possess good moral character as determined by a thorough background investigation (Wis.
+Stat. § 165.85) - Possess a high school diploma or GED equivalent - Possess a two-year associate degree or a minimum of 60 fully accredited college level credits.
+Candidates who have not met this standard at the time of initial employment must meet the standard within 6 months of their initial interview. - Be free from any physical, emotional, or mental condition that might adversely affect the performance as an officer - Undergo a physical assessment by a licensed physician, physician assistant, or nurse practitioner to verify the candidate can meet the required physical standards - Complete a satisfactory oral interview - Submit to a drug test upon hire